garrandall/popular-music-data/tracks/move-it-to-the-rhythm-technotronic-ya-kid-k.md

 If you're willing to say no more
 Get down for shockin' n' rockin' the floor
 Move it to the rythm, groove with the flow
-You know what you got to show, now let's go !
+You know what you got to show, now let's go!